Sustainable Parklands Project

 The 2003 Draft Conservation Management Plan outlined various urgent repair works and a range of urgent remedial works necessary for the conservation of significant built elements associated with the building complex.

-Since then the NSW Government and the Centennial Park and Moore Park Trust have been working together to raise funds for the restoration of the Moore Park Toll House and NSW Treasury has contributed $2.3 million to the project.
+Since then the NSW Government and the Centennial Park and Moore Park Trust (CPMPT) have been working together to raise funds for the restoration of the Moore Park Toll House and NSW Treasury has contributed $2.3 million to the project.

 The timing of works on site are as follows: